vp817/RakNetProtocolDoc/README.md

 ### RemoteSystemRequiresPublicKey

-This packet is used to request public keys for client authentication and identification.
+This packet is used to throw the errors related to public key requests for client authentication and identification.

 | Field | Type | Endianness | Note |
 | ----- | ---- | ----------| ----- |